OSOceanAcoustics/echopop/docs/theory/04_apportioning.md

 ### Unaged weight proportions of different sexes
-However, the weight proportions of male and female within the unaged fish samples are still needed.
-These are derived similarly by calculating the weight porpotion using number proportion of a given sex and the sex-specific length-weight relationship.
+Separately, the weight proportions of male and female within the unaged fish samples can similarly be calculated by using the number proportion of a given sex and the sex-specific length-weight relationship.

 The inferred total weights of male and female unaged fish are